lanl/singularity-eos/joss-paper/paper.md

 (EOS).

-Equations of state vary from the simple ideal gas law, to sophisticated descriptions multi-phase descriptions of the lattice structure of ice or wood, to models of quark-gluon plasma and nuclear pasta at ultra high densities.
+Equations of state vary from the simple ideal gas law, to sophisticated multi-phase descriptions of the lattice structure of ice or wood, to models of quark-gluon plasma and nuclear pasta at ultra high densities.
 A common form to write an equation of state is as a pair of relations: